Febin-Joseph/Study-abroad/README.md

 # 🏗️ Project Structure:

 - **client:** Explore the frontend codebase, featuring React components and configurations.
-- **server:** Navigate through the backend codebase, powered by Node.js and Express, interacting with a mock MongoDB database.
+- **server:** Navigate through the backend codebase, powered by Node.js and Express, interacting with MongoDB database.

 # ⚙️ Start Project